Prince-Mandal/About-Me/README.md

-I am a data-driven business analytics professional with a passion for transforming complex datasets into actionable insights that drive strategic decision-making and business growth.
+I am a data-driven business analytics professional passionate about transforming complex datasets into actionable insights that drive strategic decision-making and business growth.
-Currently pursuing a B.Sc. in Data Science and Business Analytics at HSNC University, I combine academic knowledge with hands-on experience to deliver impactful results.
+I am pursuing a B.Sc. in Data Science and Business Analytics at HSNC University.
+I combine academic knowledge with hands-on experience to deliver impactful results.

 I am an expert in advanced data analytics, statistical modelling, and programming.
-I am highly proficient in tools such as Power BI, Tableau, Python, and SQL.
+I am highly proficient in Power BI, Tableau, Python, and SQL tools.
 I have successfully led projects that have significantly improved business visibility and customer satisfaction.
 I conducted a sentiment analysis on 500,000 hotel reviews and identified factors that could enhance guest delight by 89%.

 → I offer: